semaphoreci/docs/docs/essentials/test-summary.md

 ---
-description: Semaphore collects XML test reports and uses them to provide insight into your pipelines.
+Description: Semaphore collects XML test reports and uses them to provide insight into your pipelines.
 ---

 # Tests